 TabletHotels.com is a portal for boutique and luxury hotels around the world, many of them independently owned.
 The site’s loyalty program, Tablet Plus, offers complimentary upgrades, advance access to private sales, and fun extras like free cocktails and cooking classes at hundreds of participating hotels.
 Membership costs $195 a year.

-An alliance of nearly 400 inns and B&B’s across North America, SelectRegistry.com offers a rewards program, called Golden Quill, that’s refreshingly simple: stay 12 nights, and get a reward certificate of $100 to be used toward your next stay at any Select Registry property.
+An alliance of more than 300 inns and B&Bs across North America, SelectRegistry.com offers a rewards program that’s refreshingly simple: Stay 12 nights, and get a reward certificate of $100 to be used toward your next stay at any Select Registry property.
 There’s no cost for the program, but you’ll need to accumulate your 12 nights within a two-year period to qualify for the $100 reward.

 — written by Sarah Schlichter